davidsherlock/edd-all-access-flat-rates/README.md

 * You sell and All Access pass for $100 per month and have 50 products on your site by 5 vendors on your site.
 Each time a customer downloads an All Access product the vendor receives $0.25 for each unique download.
 * Weighted calculations can be confusing, flat rate amounts are easier for your vendors to understand.
 1 download = one flat fee.
-* Some products on your store are not part of the All Access pass, and vendors recieve a percentage for each item sold.
+* Some products on your store are not part of the All Access pass, and vendors receive a percentage for each item sold.
 These items are ignored from the flat rate calculations.

 ## Features